-A visit to South America isn’t complete without a pilgrimage to the glorious Inca citadel of Machu Picchu, but, the truth is, this feted site is just a flash in a 5000-year history of peoples.
-Walk through the dusted remnants of a vast ancient city at Chan Chan, the largest pre-Columbian ruins in all the Americas.
+Visitors flock to the glorious Inca citadel of Machu Picchu, yet this feted site is just a flash in a 5000-year history of Peruvian settlement.
+Explore the dusty remnants of Chan Chan, the largest pre-Columbian ruins in all the Americas.
 Fly over the puzzling geoglyphs etched into the arid earth at Nazca.
-Or venture into the rugged wilds that hem the stalwart fortress of Kuelap.
-Lima’s great museums, with priceless ceramics, gold and some of the finest textiles in the world, reveal in full detail the sophistication, skill and passion of these lost civilizations.
+Or venture into the rugged wilds that surround the enduring fortress of Kuélap.
+Lima’s great museums reveal in full detail the sophistication, skill and passion of these lost civilizations.
 Visit remote communities and see how old ways live on.
-Immerse yourself, and you will leave Peru a little closer to the past.
+Immerse yourself, and you'll leave Peru a little closer to the past.

 Pleasure & the Palate